jariarkko/arch-dedr-report/draft-arkko-arch-dedr-report.md

 Secondly, the service may be an extension beyond standard protocols, leading to some questions about how well standards and user expectations match.
 But those questions could be addressed by better or newer standards.
 But the third situation is more troubling: the service are provided in this concentrated manner due to business patterns that make it easier for particular entities to deploy such services.

+The group also discussed monocultures, and their negative effect on the Internet and its stability.

+Regulation may affect the Internet businesses as well.
+Regulation can exist in multiple forms, based on economic rationale (e.g., competition law) or other factors.
+For instance, user privacy is a common regulatory topic.

 ## Centralised deployment models

 Many of the participants have struggled with these trends and their effect on desirable characteristics of Internet systems, such as distributed, end-to-end architecture or privacy.
 Yet, there are many business and technical drivers causing the Internet architecture to become further and further centralised.

+Some observations that were made:

+* When standardising new technology, the parties involved in the effort may think they agree on what the goals are, but often in reality are surprised in the end.
+For instance, with DNS-over-HTTPS there were very different aspirations, some around improvements in confidentiality of the queries, some around operational and latency improvements to DNS operations, and some about shifting business and deployment models.
+The full picture was not clear before the work was completed.

+* In DNS, UDP-based DDOS is practical reality, and only a handful of providers can handle the traffic load in these attacks.

 The hopeful side of this issue is that there are some potential answers:

 * DDOS defenses do not have to come through large entities, as layered defenses and federation also helps similarly.

-* Surveillance state data capture can be fought with data object encryption, and not storing all of the datal in one place.
+* Surveillance state data capture can be fought with data object encryption, and not storing all of the data in one place.

+* Web tracking can be combatted by browsers choosing to avoid the techniques sensitive to tracking.
+Competition in the browser market may help drive some of these changes.

 * Open interfaces help guard against the bundling of services in one large entity; as long as there are open, well-defined interface to specific functions these functions can also be performed by other parties.

-* Commercial surveillance does not seem to curbed by current means.
+* Commercial surveillance does not seem to be curbed by current means.
 But there are still possibilities, such as stronger regulation, data minimisation, or browsers acting on behalf of users.
 There are hopeful signs that at least some browsers are becoming more aggressive in this regard.
 But more is needed.

 One comment made in the workshop that the Internet community needs to curb the architectural trend of centralization.
 Another comment was that discussing this in the abstract is not as useful as more concrete, practical actions.
 For instance, one might imagine different DOH deployments with widely different implications for privacy or tolerance of failures.
 Getting to the specifics of how a particular service can be made better is important.